ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 6. [Running](#orgdd11d53)

-<a id="org11f013c"></a>

-# What you'll need
+# <a id="org11f013c">What you'll need </a>
 > See [Appendix](orgdrr23431) for an itemized list with purchase links (updated as of June 2018).
 1. Intel Joule 570X Developer Kit (or comparable board)

 ![Intel Joule](img/joule.jpg)

-2. Intel RealSense D415 or D435 RGBD Camera (or openni2 support RGBD cameras)
+2. Intel RealSense D415 or D435 RGBD Camera (or Openni2 support RGBD cameras)

     2.1 USB type C to A 3.0 cable

     > You may use the cable included with the Joule, or order a shorter one.

 ![Intel RealSense](img/realsense.png)

 3. 3D Printed Parts
     > Models and printed object can be found in the [3D File section](#orgf55114f)

     3.1 Intel Joule enclosure body